 Regent’s Canal connects the Grand Union Canal in the west with Limehouse Basin in the east.
 Sometimes a towpath runs alongside it, at other times it dives into tunnels beneath the city.

-We have picked the prettiest section of the Regent’s Canal towpath and constructed a walk around it.
+We have picked the prettiest section of the Regent’s Canal towpath and constructed a walk along it.
+The route passes Paddington Basin, Little Venice, the canal through Regent’s Park, and Coal Drops Yard.

-This end of the canal is called Merchant Square.
-This recently regenerated area is home to shiny office buildings and canal-side dining.
+This section of the canal is called Merchant Square.
+Recently regenerated, it is home to shiny office buildings and canal-side dining.

 Keep right and follow the north edge of the canal as it passes bars and restaurants, food vans and coffee shops, all set below the glass and steel architecture.